mbaityje/ML-Tox/README.md

 # Machine Learning for Toxicological Testing
 ## Introduction
-In our project, we use a subset of the ECOTOX database and we use k-Nearest Neighbors (k-NN), logistic regression, random forest, and two kinds of read-across structure relationships models (simple RASAR and DF RASAR) to predict the effect of untested chemicals on tested species and vice versa.
+In our project, we use a subset of the ECOTOX database and we use k-Nearest Neighbors (k-NN), logistic regression, random forest, two kinds of read-across structure relationships models (simple RASAR and DataFusion RASAR) and Multilayer perceptron to predict the effect of untested chemicals on tested species and vice versa.

 ## Prerequites